Skarlit/ShoppingDemo/README.md

 Phase 4
 ========
-* Styling and animation using Gumby, Kendo and Jquery (horizontal scrolling)
+* Styling and animation using Jquery (horizontal scrolling)